 For a clearer idea of what you can expect, be sure to ask your ghostwriter:

-- Will pictures and diagrams, if any, be inserted in their proper places?
+• If there are pictures and diagrams, will they be inserted in their proper places?

-If additional research needs to be done, who will do it?
+#8 – If additional research is required, who will do it?

 Be sure to ask your ghostwriter if there are additional fees for such things before the writing begins, and set down the desired terms in the contract.